audiohacked/git-clang-format/README.md

 ### Integrate with your favorite editor (optional)
 To spare you the need to manually run the formatter script, you can use a plugin for your favorite source code editor:

-- for Atom, install the plugin [clang-format](https://github.com/LiquidHelium/atom-clang-format)
+- for Atom, install the plugin [clang-format](https://github.com/LiquidHelium/atom-clang-format) and copy the content of `clang-format-atom` in the plugin's configuration
 - for Vim, Emacs, BBedit, Visual Studio, see the bottom of [this](http://clang.llvm.org/docs/ClangFormat.html) page

 ## More on clang-format